alshedivat/al-folio/_posts/2022-12-20-efficient-architectures.md

 TODO: change this to make it broader, not just a paper summary.

-Since the publication of the original transformers paper <d-cite key="Vaswani2017AttentionIA"></d-cite>, countless transformer variants have been proposed which mskr improvements over the vanilla transformer.
+Since the publication of the original transformers paper <d-cite key="Vaswani2017AttentionIA"></d-cite>, countless transformer variants have been proposed which make improvements over the vanilla transformer.
 Many of these focus on memory and computational efficiency.
-In this blog post, I will describe some of these variants, as well as broad categories of architecture types, as defined in *Efficient Transformers: A Survey* <d-cite key="Tay2020EfficientTA"></d-cite>.
-The first version of the survey was written in August 2020, and then revised in December 2021, and then, March 2022, where they included newer models and trends.
+In this blog post, I will discuss what we mean by efficiency in the context of language transformers.
+I will also describe some of the "X"-former variants, as well as broad categories of architecture types, as defined in *Efficient Transformers: A Survey* <d-cite key="Tay2020EfficientTA"></d-cite>.
+Finally, I will discuss the limitations of how efficiency is currently evaluated.

 ***